Meet the Trees

 “I’m out there spreading the word while drinking my morning coffee and watering.
 I love caring for street trees because it’s a networking thing—like chatting about the weather but more interesting,” he says.
 “People don’t know it, but they can help care for the trees on their block, even if they are renters.”

 In 2018, Gowanus Canal Conservancy and The Nature Conservancy launched the Gowanus Tree Network to engage and empower stewards like Inman to care for 130 trees over eight blocks in the Brooklyn neighborhood.
 The initiative builds on Gowanus Canal Conservancy’s work over the last decade and a half to advocate and care for ecologically sustainable parks and public spaces in the community.

-By cultivating healthy street trees, the Gowanus Tree Network aims to improve water quality by lessening the impacts of stormwater on local waterways, reducing street flooding, improving air quality, and lowering temperatures during summer months.
+By cultivating healthy street trees, the Gowanus Tree Network aims to reduce street flooding, improve air quality, lower temperatures during summer months, and improve water quality by lessening the impacts of stormwater on local waterways.

 Volunteers mulch and add compost around trees; surround them with flowers and plants; keep tree beds watered and weeded; and, in some instances, install protective guards to help shield trees from the day-to-day hazards of city life―from foot traffic to accidental car strikes and other potential dangers.

 Now, Gowanus Canal Conservancy and The Nature Conservancy are bringing attention to their growing collaboration through “Meet the Trees,” a public awareness initiative designed to highlight the benefits of a healthy urban forest.
 In September, the organizations unveiled 34 signs in tree beds throughout the neighborhood and hosted a walking tour to introduce the trees to the community, highlighting the experiences of those who care for them along the way.